This page tells you about the chemotherapy drug combination called FOLFOX. There are sections about

 - Gritty eyes, blurred vision or watery eyes from increased production of tears

-- Ringing in the ears (tinnitus) happens in about 1 in 100 people (1%) and usually gets better gradually after your treatment is finished
+- Ringing in the ears (tinnitus) happens in about 1 in 100 people (1%).
+It usually gets better gradually after your treatment is finished

 - How many times you've had the drug before